SatoruMuto/CarND-Advanced-Lane-Lines-master/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of HLS color transform and x-gradient thresholds to generate a binary image (in the 23 code cell of the Jupyter notebook).
-Here's an example of my output for this step.
+Initially I have used a combination of HLS color transform and x-gradient thresholds to generate a binary image (in the 23 code cell of the Jupyter notebook).
 I have tuned thresholds as blow in order to extract lines only as possible as I can.
+However this method still have error when vehicle go over bridge, or shadow on the road.

 `s_thresh=(150, 255) # HLS s channel
 sx_thresh=(50, 150) # HLS l channel (without threshold) with x-gradient `

+update on rev2
+Then based on advice, I have applied function to extract yellow line and white line, and created combined binary image as shown on cell 23 and 24 in Jupyter notebook.

+`def select_yellow(image):#update on rev2
+    hsv = cv2.cvtColor(image, cv2.COLOR_RGB2HSV)
+    lower = np.array([20,60,60])
+    upper = np.array([38,174,250])
+    mask = cv2.inRange(hsv, lower, upper)
+    return mask

+def select_white(image):
+    lower = np.array([202,202,202])
+    upper = np.array([255,255,255])
+    mask = cv2.inRange(image, lower, upper)
+    return mask
+    `
+Above are criteria I have used to extract yellow and white from picture.

+and here is the image created from above method.
 ![](./image_file/combined_binary_image.PNG?raw=true)

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
+The code for my perspective transform includes a function called `warper()`, in the 16th code cell of the Jupyter notebook.
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 `python